 Frequently Asked Questions

-Natural methods such as rest, hydration, warm fluids, and select home remedies may help support comfort during cold and flu.
+Natural methods, such as rest, hydration, warm fluids, and select home remedies, may help support comfort during cold and flu symptoms.
+A common cold typically runs its course, as there is no single cure.
 However, consult a doctor for persistent or severe symptoms.

-A cold usually resolves within 7–10 days.
-If symptoms extend beyond this or become severe, consult a healthcare provider.
+A cold usually resolves within 7 to 10 days.
+If symptoms persist or become severe, consult a healthcare provider.

 What are the home remedies for a cold and sneezing?

 Warm herbal teas, broths, lemon water with honey, and plain water are generally recommended.
-Use honey and ginger for soothing a sore throat and steam inhalation for congestion.
-Gargling with salt water helps soothe throat irritation and prevents bacterial growth.
+Use honey and ginger to soothe a sore throat, and consider steam inhalation for congestion relief.
+Gargling with salt water helps soothe throat irritation and may reduce viral load in the throat.
 Consult a doctor for medications if needed.
 Stay away from caffeine and alcohol, which may dehydrate you.

 How can you boost the immune system to stay away from cold infections?

 Follow these tips to keep your immune system fit.
-Getting at least 7 hours of sleep gives the immune system a boost.
-Eat energy-rich and nutritious food, but it should also be easy to digest.
+Getting at least 7-9 hours of sleep gives the immune system a boost.
+Eat energy-rich and nutritious food, but ensure it is also easy to digest.
 Exercise regularly to keep the body and immune system fit.
+Regular handwashing is one of the most effective ways to prevent the spread of cold viruses.

 What Are the Stages of a Cold or the Flu?

 Initially, you may feel fatigued, with a scratchy throat and mild aches.
-You may experience symptoms like fever, congestion, and coughing getting worse.
+The acute stage often involves symptoms like fever, congestion, and coughing getting worse.
 These symptoms gradually fade as your body heals.

 References